flocto/DominoFitter/README.md

 |-2-2
 -----
 ```
-2 dominoes are marked with `-` on the empty tile, and 1 domino is marked with `|` on empty tile.
+2 dominoes are marked with `-` on the empty tile, and 1 dominoes are marked with `|` on empty tile.

 ## Notes
 - `gen.py` can produce puzzles with more than one valid solution if the board is large enough.
 See the % generation requirements.